mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 ```
 </details>

-You also want user to write services in your brand new programming language, `Acme.Js`.
+You also want users to write services in your brand new programming language, `Acme.Js`.

 You want to provide a Template, which is a skeleton with a minimal setup: your users are required to write business code from scratch.

-To highlight the potentialities of `Acme.Js` and introduce your users to the new programming language, you also decide to provide a working example with minimal business code.

-Below you can see examples of the respective configuration files.

 <details>
 <summary>Click to expand <code>myAcmeJsTemplate.json</code></summary>